+(2A) A reportable offender who must comply with the reporting obligations of this Act because of the making of an offender reporting order or a past offender reporting order must report his or her personal details to the Commissioner —

+(a) within 7 days after the order is made; or

+(b) if he or she is in government custody — within 7 days after ceasing to be in government custody.

-(2) Despite subsection (1), a reportable offender must report his or her personal details to the Commissioner before leaving Western Australia unless he or she entered Western Australia from a foreign jurisdiction and remained in Western Australia for less than 14 consecutive days, not counting any days spent in government custody.
+(2) Despite subsections (1) and (2A), a reportable offender must report his or her personal details to the Commissioner before leaving Western Australia unless he or she entered Western Australia from a foreign jurisdiction and remained in Western Australia for less than 14 consecutive days, not counting any days spent in government custody.

+[Section 24 amended by No. 54 of 2012 s.
+12.]

 25. When new initial report must be made by offender whose previous reporting obligations have ceased

 (1) If a reportable offender’s reporting period expires but he or she is then sentenced for a reportable offence, he or she must report his or her personal details to the Commissioner —